gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

     </button>
   </h2>
   <div id="b1" class="usa-accordion__content usa-prose">
 <p>No, you do not need to relocate to Washington, D.C.
-All positions will be remote within the United States.</p>
+IPA detail assignments with OES are remote within the United States.</p>
    </div>
 </section>